gregoryloden/run/README.txt

  Setting variables works just like creating variables, for all types of variables, except you don't need a variable type.
 Set changes the variable of name [name] to the value that the arguments [value...] produce.
-Variables can also technically be changed with create, as the interpreter hits the most recent entry first, but this is generally not recommended.
+Variables can also technically be changed with create, and you can change the type of the variable by doing this, but set is recommended for just changing the value.
  Here is an example of set:

 	set	x	200